ali1845/pythonNotes/Inheritance_in_OOPs.md

       >>> ITeml = ITDep("This email is for IT Department", "This email has been sent to the employees of IT Department")

       >>> ITeml.attachmentsDetails()
-      'THIS EMAIL IS FOR IT DEPARTMENT: This email is for IT Department, This email has been sent to the employees of IT Department.
+      'THIS EMAIL IS FOR IT DEPARTMENT: This email is for IT Department, This email has been sent to the employees of the IT Department.
 Find the following attachment, IT Department File'

       >>> ITeml.attachmentsDetails("New attachmenttt")
-      'THIS EMAIL IS FOR IT DEPARTMENT: This email is for IT Department, This email has been sent to the employees of IT Department.
-Find the following attachment, New attachmenttt'
+      'THIS EMAIL IS FOR IT DEPARTMENT: This email is for IT Department, This email has been sent to the employees of the IT Department.
+Find the following attachment, New attachment

 - Approach 2

   **Use super()**

-  - You can access parent class method from inside a method of a child class aswell.
+  - You can access the parent class method from inside a method of a child class as well.
   - This won't change the default string in the parent class only the attachment.

     **i.e**